Restore Functionality & Aesthetics to Your Smile

 - Implant-Supported Bridges.
 Traditional bridges require teeth on either side of a gap to be ground down to fit the prosthesis.
 Dental implants can be placed to support a bridge where there are many missing teeth in a row without needing to damage your other natural teeth.

 - Immediate Implants.
 We can place a dental implant as soon as a tooth is extracted, as long as there is enough jaw bone.
 This reduces the total number of appointments needed.

 - Full-Arch Restoration.
 This procedure is ideal for patients missing many or all of their teeth.
 It uses a few dental implants to support a permanent denture in one or both arches of teeth, completely restoring aesthetics and functionality.

-The first step is to schedule a consultation appointment with Dr. Straw, Dr. Connors, or Dr. Goo.
+The first step is to schedule a consultation appointment with Dr. Straw or Dr. Goo.
 During this time, we will perform an oral examination, take 3D scanning, and design a treatment plan that’s unique to your needs.